Sky Base Gallery

 How do we provide for individuals in Sky Base?

-Sky Base staff ensure that every child’s needs are individually planned for during their learning time within the base and within their mainstream lessons.
-Targeted specialist teaching is delivered in order to develop key skills; with a particular focus on social communication and social understanding.
+Sky Base staff ensure that every child’s needs are individually planned for during their learning time within the base.
+Where a child also attends mainstream lessons the teaching team work closely together to ensure the best provision possible.
+Targeted, specialist teaching is delivered in order to develop key skills; with a particular focus on social communication and social understanding.
 For example, developing language skills for a range of uses including how to; ask for something, question, negotiate, express emotions and converse.
+Staffing and support levels and differentiation of resources and activities are planned to encourage maximum independence for each child

 Within Sky Base our sensory room enables staff to support children with sensory needs, both through regular activities and with sensory interventions designed to meet their own individual needs.
 Our aim is to help the children to develop an understanding of themselves, and to feel understood by the adults working with them.
-Staffing and support levels and differentiation of resources and activities are planned to encourage maximum independence for each child.
+We work individually with children to support their emotional understanding and build their skills in emotional regulation.

 How do we work with parents and carers?

 Parents are actively encouraged to engage with the Sky Base staff to ensure that all relevant information is shared so that individual provision can be tailored to meet the needs of each child.
-We also hold social events regularly, which give parents a chance to meet each other, talk to the team and see some of their child’s work.

 How do we review the placement in Sky Base?